THEN AND NOW

 We rescued Otis from a Kill Pen after he went through Eugene Auction - we really thought he would get bought at auction as he is a beautiful broke 18 year old ranch horse who just has the best manners and gorgeous gaits and has absolutely nothing going against him.
 But sadly it was a cold winter night and turnout was poor and the only person bidding was the kill buyer.
 We wanted to get him back quickly before he got sick so our trusty ranch manager Jon offered to go up there and we worked with another local rescue who wanted a mare who had also gone through auction - so together we got them both back.

 He was a little skinny when he got here and very scared but now Otis has to be the sweetest, most patient, easy going, perfect horse here.
-And we haven't 100 percent decided if he will stay here as a riding ranch horse or if we will find him a wonderful home at some point.
-But for now he is living the life, hanging out with some good friends eating some good food and being loved on every day.
-Otis x
+This horse is living the life, hanging out with some good friends eating some good food and being loved on every day.
+He runs with the boys herd and is possibly one of the easiest trouble free well mannered horses we have.

 We first saw Daisy on a Facebook page where the lady who had her was very frustrated that Daisy was not responding to training and she was sending her back to the BLM.
 Something about her face, the look in her eye and that lead rope still attached to her halter that she had been dragging around for weeks broke our heart.
 With the help of another girl we adopted Daisy back out of the pens as the rest of her herd had shipped to long term holding without her.
 This was a horse that wanted to be wild and thank goodness we let her be that way.
 She has so much space, many friends and plenty of food.
 She is a big power house of a Utah mustang and we are honored and privileged to be her guardians.